jvkiran/testrepo/README.md

 _ToDo: remove the need to manually import the logo file._

-While all SVGs are automatically cleaned up thorugh [SVGO](https://github.com/svg/svgo), it's best to clean and export them from the Sketch file under [`./_media/logos.sketch`](./_media/logos.sketch) for easier maintainability.
+While all SVGs are automatically cleaned up through [SVGO](https://github.com/svg/svgo), it's best to clean and export them from the Sketch file under [`./_media/logos.sketch`](./_media/logos.sketch) for easier maintainability.
 Make sure to have the [SVGO Compressor plugin](https://sketchapp.com/extensions/plugins/svgo-compressor/) installed in Sketch before exporting.

 ## Forms